SamStudio8/samstudio8.github.io.off/_posts/2015-05-01-aligned-annihilation.md

 and found the behaviour repeated on another node, my hunch was proven incorrect.
 Grr.

 Of the two successful jobs, the only link appears to be their small database size (see table).
-Yet the smallest database still met the same fateful error regardless, it appears the behaviour is intermittent.
+Yet the smallest database still met the same fateful error regardless, thus it appears the behaviour is intermittent.
-I can only assume the trouble is related to the compute node rather than a bug in `rapsearch` or an error in my job submission script (which has had at least six PhD candidate grade eyes on it now) and so I've escalated my confusion and ruined the bank holiday weekend of our trusty sysadmin.
+I can only guess the trouble is related to the particular compute node rather than a bug in `rapsearch` or an error in my job submission scripts (which have had at least six PhD candidate grade eyes on them now) and so I've escalated my confusion and ruined the bank holiday weekend of our trusty sysadmin.

 * * *